 The following images show two spectrograms of the highest notes on two different Soma Sound Sculpture models (A4 and G#4).
 AM’s and FM’s are clearly visible due to strong quadratic coupling effects.
 Furthermore, one can see weak parametric excitations at higher multiples than the octave (x2) and the compound fifth (x3) at 4x and 5x the fundamental frequency (the amplitudes are weak as the higher modes other than the first three are usually not tuned harmonically on the higher notes and, thus, do not resonate with the parametric excitation).

 Spectrograms of Soma Sound Sculpture notes (G#4 and A4).
 FM and AM can be seen clearly.

 As was already discussed above, note orientation has an effect on the direction of sound radiation.
-The efficiency of the radiation in general depends on the speed of the flexural waves of the vibrating note membrane.
+The efficiency of the sound radiation in general depends on the speed of the flexural waves of the vibrating note membrane.
 As the speed of the flexural waves approaches the speed of sound, the sound radiation efficiency increases markedly.
 The speed of sound depends mostly on temperature (lower at reduced temperatures).
 The speed of the flexural waves depends mostly on the thickness of the note membrane (positively related) and the frequency of the sound (positively related); further on Young's modulus of elasticity of the material (positively related), the Poisson's ratio of the material (positively related) and the density of the material (negatively related).
 Another source of increase in sound efficiency is the attached cavity (see explanation below).

 Effects of the Bottom Shell